siyelo/dna/_docs/how-to-copy.md

-If you have a question feel free to [File an issue](https://github.com/siyelo/dna/issues/new) on the siyelo-dna repo (pick the “question” label to the right).
+If you have a question feel free to [File an issue](https://github.com/siyelo/dna/issues/new) on the siyelo-dna repo (pick the "question" label to the right).
 No response guaranteed though.

-If you have a general comment (for example “Wow, Awesome!”) then the best place is probably on the [blog post announcing this launch](http://blog.crisp.se/2015/01/23/maxwenzin/siyelo-dna-is-now-open-source).
+If you have a general comment (for example "Wow, Awesome!") then the best place is probably on the [blog post announcing this launch](http://blog.crisp.se/2015/01/23/maxwenzin/siyelo-dna-is-now-open-source).